peng8350/flutter_pulltorefresh/README.md

 | bottomWhenBuild | Is it at the bottom of listView when it is loaded(When your header is LoadConfig)    |  true |

 ## FAQ
-* <h3>When the amount of data is too small, how to hide the pull-up component?</h3>
+* <h3>Is it possible to automatically determine that the amount of data is larger than one page and hide the pull-up component?</h3>
-Flutter doesn't seem to provide Api so that we can get the total height of all items in ListView, so I don't have a way to hide automatically according to the height.
-This requires you to take the initiative to determine whether it is necessary to hide.
+There's no good way to do that right now.
+Flutter doesn't seem to provide Api so that we can get the total height of all items in ListView (before the interface is rendered).
+If anyone can solve this problem, please put it forward.
+Thank you very much.
-Assuming you need to hide the pull-up control, you can set enablePullUp to false to hide it and not trigger callbacks for the pull-up.
-Example in[example4](https://github.com/peng8350/flutter_pulltorefresh/blob/master/example/lib/ui/Example1.dart)。

 * <h3>SliverAppBar,CustomScrollView Conflict Incompatibility?</h3>
 CustomScrollView is used inside my control, which has not been solved for the time being.